Feature Selection Methods for Uplift Modeling and Heterogeneous Treatment Effect: Background

-There are two main types of uplift modeling frameworks.
-The first category is known as "meta-learners" (\cite{Nie2017-uz,Kunzel2017-ko}), which is based on combining standard machine learning models to estimate the CATE.
-For example, the ``\textit{Two Model}'' approach (\cite{Hansotia2001-vf}), also known as \textit{T-learner}, is constructed by fitting a separate model for the control and treatment observations and then taking the difference between the predicted treatment outcome and the predicted control outcome to estimate the CATE.
-More complex meta-learners include \textit{X-Learner} proposed by \cite{Kunzel2017-ko} and \textit{R-Learner} proposed by \cite{Nie2017-uz}.
-The other category is based on modifying the component within the existing machine learning algorithms such as classification and regression trees. \cite{Athey2016-on,Wager2015-sd,Guelman2015-qe,Guelman2012-bx,Rzepakowski2012-br,Athey2015-jd} For example, \cite{Rzepakowski2012-br} proposes modifying the splitting criterion of a classification tree algorithm such that the split is optimized for maximizing the heterogeneity of treatment effects in the resulting subgroups.
-In this paper, we evaluate feature selection methods using models from both categories.
+There are two main categories of uplift models.
+The first category is known as meta-learners (\cite{Nie2017-uz,Kunzel2017-ko}).
+The models in this category are built based on conventional machine learning models as base learners in such a way that they can estimate CATEs.
+For example, the ``\textit{TwoModel}'' approach (\cite{Hansotia2001-vf}), also known as \textit{T-Learner}, is constructed by fitting a separate model for the control and treatment observations and then taking the difference between the predicted treatment outcome and the predicted control outcome to estimate the CATE.
+More complex meta-learners include \textit{X-Learner} and \textit{R-Learner} proposed by \cite{Kunzel2017-ko} and \cite{Nie2017-uz}, respectively.

+The other category of uplift models is known as uplift trees or causal trees.
+These models are based on modifying the loss functions within the classification or regression trees \cite{Athey2016-on,Wager2015-sd,guelman2015uplift,Guelman2012-bx,Rzepakowski2012-br,Athey2015-jd}.
+For example, \cite{Rzepakowski2012-br} propose modifying the splitting criterion of a classification tree algorithm such that the split is optimized for maximizing the heterogeneity of treatment effects in the resulting child notes.
+In this paper, feature selection methods are evaluated with models from both uplift modeling categories to test the generality of the proposed feature selection methods.